 NOTE 3: The operator needs to ensure the consistency between the group related data and the UE group members subscription data, i.e. if a group is authorized for a given DNN/S-NSSAI as defined in the group related data, it needs to be ensured that all UE members of the group are provisioned with such DNN/S-NSSAI, since no individual UE check is required to be done by NEF against UDM.

-NOTE 4: AF guidance for application traffic is not related with 5G VN group.
+NOTE 4: AF guidance for traffic from application (not traffic for PIN) is not related with 5G VN group.

 3) The Target UE identifier(s) that may be a specific UE, identified by a GPSI, or a group of UE(s), identified by an External-Group-ID, or any UE of the PLMN of the NEF, or the PLMN ID(s) of inbound roamers that the AF request may be associated with.